 Through trends such as the rapid emergence of China as the global eCommerce leader and quick growth elsewhere in Asia and Latin America, online shopping has gone truly global.
-The combined online retail market in countries studied by Forrester is projected to exceed $1 trillion in 2014 and nearly double within four years.
+The combined online retail market in countries/territories studied by Forrester is projected to exceed $1 trillion in 2014 and nearly double within four years.
 These figures don’t include various developing countries and territories currently experiencing dramatic ascendancy of their online consumer bases.1

 As domestic markets develop, consumers armed with various devices and payment methods have become increasingly familiar with the mechanics and benefits of shopping virtually.
 In parallel, the Internet has raised awareness of new online shopping destinations.
 Brands and products not available in their own markets become visible, desirable, and available.
 What may seem like a good deal at home sometimes doesn’t look as good when compared with superior offers from abroad that may not have been accessible a few years ago.
 The result is that consumers around the globe, armed with information and means, are shopping cross-border, seeking hard-to-find items and looking for deals.
 Small and medium-size enterprises

 (SMEs) have seized upon this opportunity.
 For many, cross- border trade has become a highly important revenue stream too valuable to be ignored.
 However, in order to succeed in the competitive online retail market, SMEs must address logistical and reputational obstacles that their larger competitors don’t face.